dinesh-batta/mlops-zenml-pipelines/README.md

 zenml stack register mlflow_stack -a default -o default -d mlflow -e mlflow_tracker --set
 ```

-## 📙 Resources & References

-We had written a blog that explains this project in-depth: [Predicting how a customer will feel about a product before they even ordered it](https://blog.zenml.io/customer_satisfaction/).

-If you'd like to watch the video that explains the project, you can watch the [video](https://youtu.be/L3_pFTlF9EQ).

-## :thumbsup: The Solution
+## The Solution

-In order to build a real-world workflow for predicting the customer satisfaction score for the next order or purchase (which will help make better decisions), it is not enough to just train the model once.
+In order to build a real-world workflow for predicting the customer loan default score for the next loan, it is not enough to just train the model once.

 Instead, we are building an end-to-end pipeline for continuously predicting and deploying the machine learning model, alongside a data application that utilizes the latest deployed model for the business to consume.